Semi-supervised detection of structural damage using Variational Autoencoder and a One-Class Support Vector Machine: Experimental assessment

 \subsection{Case study: Experimental phase II of the SHM benchmark data}

 The frame is a four-story steel structure built at the University of British Columbia (Figure \ref{fig:telaio}).
 The dimensions are 2.5 m $\times$ 2.5 m in plan, and the total height is 3.6 m.
 The structural elements are hot-rolled, grade 300W steel.
 The columns are B100x9 sections and beams are S75x11.
 In each span, the bracing system is composed of two threaded steel bars with a diameter of 12.7 mm and inserted along the diagonal.
-To make the mass distribution reasonably realistic, four slabs of 1000 kg are in the first, in the second and in the third floors, while slabs of 750 kg were used on the fourth.
+To make the mass distribution reasonably realistic, four slabs of 1000 kg are in the first, second and third floors, while slabs of 750 kg were used on the fourth.
 Further information can be read in \cite{dyke2011report}.

 Twelve accelerometers were placed on the structure as shown in Figure \ref{fig:telaio_sensori}.
-On each floor, 3 accelerometers were installed on the west (in black), east (in red) and on the central column (in blue).
+On each floor, 3 accelerometers were installed on the west (in black), east (in red) and central column (in blue).
 All sensors are monoaxial: the accelerometers located on the west and on the east columns are oriented along the +X direction, while those on the central column are oriented along the +Y direction.
 In this paper, the signals are caused by shaker excitation, i.e., a band-limited white noise with components between 5–50 Hz.

 Accelerations were recorded in the absence (Case 1) and in the presence of structural damage.
 Eight cases of damage were simulated.
 Table \ref{tab:telaio_dettagli} and Figure \ref{fig:damage_scenario} summarize the various damage scenarios in which the intensity gradually increases from Case 2 to Case 9.
 The simulated structural damage consists in the removal of diagonal stiffening elements in Cases 2 to 7, while the loosening of the connecting bolts is added in Cases 8 and 9.
+Figure \ref{fig:boxplots} shows data distributions for each sensor and for each case.